DaedalicEntertainment/ue4-test-automation/README.md

 Instead of just adding a default _Dae Test Suite Actor_ to your level, you can create a test suite blueprint instead (e.g. through right-click in Content Browser > Create Advanced Asset > Test Automation > Test Suite Actor Blueprint).

-Test suite blueprints allow you to implement the following lifecycle events:
+Test suite blueprints allow you to implement the following _lifecycle events_:

 * `BeforeAll`: Executed before running the first test.
 * `BeforeEach`: Executed every time before running a test.